-The SHOUT nano 100 is a pocket-sized, low-cost, low power, Iridium satellite network tracking device.
-It is designed to relay, via the Iridium satellite network, Global Navigation Satellite System (GNSS) / Global Positioning System (GPS) location data and other critical data, such as emergency messages, geofence data, and callouts from the device, and text messages from the NAL SHOUT smartphone app.
+SHOUT nano 100 is a pocket-sized, low-cost, low-power, Iridium satellite network tracking device.
+It is designed to relay, via the Iridium satellite network, GNSS/GPS location data and other critical information, such as emergency messages, geofence data, and callouts from the device, and text messages from the NAL SHOUT smartphone app.
 It has a rugged housing with embedded Iridium, GNSS, and Bluetooth antennas.
-This device can easily be carried by a person or attached to high value, untethered or non-powered assets.
+This device can easily be carried by a person or attached to high value, untethered, or non-powered assets.

-The SHOUT nano 100 comprises an Iridium 9603 transceiver module, a GNSS receiver, Bluetooth Low Energy transceiver, low-power microcontrollers, Li-Ion rechargeable battery, and a lightweight, impact resistant plastic chassis with an organic light-emitting diode (OLED) display and embedded antennas.
-The SHOUT nano 100 can send Short Burst Data (SBD) messages over the Iridium satellite network in NAL Research's defined report formats compatible with NAL 9602-LP, 9602-AB, A3LA series modems, and SHOUT series tracking devices.
-The SHOUT nano 100 can also transmit in PECOS Message Structure (PMS), which complies with the Blue Force Tracking Data Format Specification as defined in the document PECOS Message Definition Specification, 200907-001_Version 1.7 [3].
-When requested by an authorized user, NAL Research can enable the SHOUT nano 100 to utilize the USSF United States Space Force Enhanced Mobile Satellite Services (EMSS) Gateway when sending over the Iridium satellite network.
+The device comprises an Iridium 9603 transceiver module, a GNSS receiver, Bluetooth Low Energy transceiver, low-power microcontrollers, Li-Ion rechargeable battery, and a lightweight, impact-resistant plastic chassis with an organic light-emitting diode (OLED) display and embedded antennas.
+SHOUT nano 100 can send Short Burst Data[®] (SBD[®]) messages over the Iridium satellite network in NAL Research's defined report formats compatible with NAL 9602-LP, 9602-AB, A3LA series modems, and SHOUT series tracking devices.
+It can also transmit in PECOS Message Structure (PMS), which complies with the Blue Force Tracking Data Format Specification as defined in the document PECOS Message Definition Specification, 200907-001 Version 1.7 [3].
+When requested by an authorized user, NAL Research can enable SHOUT nano 100 to utilize the United States Space Force (USSF) Enhanced Mobile Satellite Services (EMSS) Gateway when sending over the Iridium satellite network.

 IMPORTANT: EMSS-enabled SHOUT nano 100 must first be provisioned (signed up for airtime) with EMSS SBD service before testing or field use.
-Accessing the USSF United States Space Force EMSS Gateway is not authorized until the SHOUT nano 100 is provisioned.
-Unauthorized attempts to access the USSF United States Space Force EMSS Gateway result in immediate disabling of the offending device, which must then be returned to NAL Research for repair.
+Accessing the USSF EMSS Gateway is not authorized until SHOUT nano 100 is provisioned.
+Unauthorized attempts to access the USSF EMSS Gateway result in immediate disabling of the offending device, which must then be returned to NAL Research for repair.
 See https://emss.pac.disa.mil/home.shtml for more information regarding EMSS service provisioning.

-The SHOUT nano 100 is designed with ultra-low power consumption electronics and is capable of delivering uninterrupted service for up to 20 days at one report per hour.
-Power consumption can be further reduced by using the device's built-in motion sensor and/or

-Geofencing features to reduce reporting frequency when a platform is not in motion or is outside an area of interest.
-In addition to normal tracking, the SHOUT nano 100 also has a real-time clock allowing power-up delay as well as scheduled daily Call Outs.
+SHOUT nano 100 is designed with ultra-low power consumption electronics and is capable of delivering uninterrupted service for up to 20 days at one report per hour.
+Power consumption can be further reduced by using the device's built-in motion sensor and/or geofencing features to reduce reporting frequency when a platform is not in motion or is outside an area of interest.
+In addition to normal tracking, SHOUT nano 100 also has a real-time clock allowing power-up delay as well as scheduled daily call outs.